2022 News Nerd Survey: Overall findings

 A community that changes and continues its transformation

 Here are the results of the 2022 News Nerd Survey, which offer a snapshot of our community and hopes to understand its needs.
 We are thankful for the responses.
 This survey follows the previous ones from 2016 and 2017, and builds on a first look summary we released earlier.
-In addition, there is a followup salary analysis conducted by Dilcia Mercedes and edited by Soo Oh, which will be released later this month.
+In addition, there is a followup salary analysis conducted by Dilcia Mercedes and edited by Soo Oh.

 OpenNews received 603 responses to this survey.
 Over four out of five (501 respondents) came from the US, while 68 respondents came from other countries, mainly Canada, Germany and the UK and Ireland.